-Studies show that over 28 million US adults could benefit from wearing hearing aids, but less than 30% of that number have actually tried them.
-There are millions of people all over the country with an untreated hearing loss, which not only affects them, but their loved ones too.
+Studies show that over 28 million US adults could benefit from wearing hearing aids, but less than 30% of that number have tried them.
+There are millions of people all over the country with an untreated hearing loss, which affects them and their loved ones.

-Even if your loved one won’t discuss hearing aids, if you can persuade them to have a hearing test, that’s half the battle won.
-A good way to do this is to suggest you both have your hearing tested, as a general hearing health check-up.
+Even if your loved one won’t discuss hearing aids, if you can persuade them to have a hearing test, that’s half the battle.
+An excellent way to do this is to suggest you both have your hearing tested as a general hearing health check-up.

 At Acadian Hearing Services, our audiologists are experts in diagnosing and treating hearing loss.
 We can speak to your loved ones to ensure they understand the implications of untreated hearing loss and support them through their journey to better hearing.

 If you or a loved one is ready to schedule a comprehensive hearing assessment with Lake Charles’ leading hearing specialists, please fill out the form on this page, and a member of our team will get back to you shortly to confirm your appointment.

 We hope to see you soon.